Lundqvist makes 29 saves, Rangers defeat Senators 4-2

 The Rangers extended their dominance at Madison Square Garden, improving to 8-1-0 at home in their last nine games.

-Mark Stone scored twice, Brady Tkachuck had two assists and Craig Anderson stopped 29 shots for Ottawa, which fell to 2-8-1 in road games this season.
+Mark Stone scored twice, Brady Tkachuk had two assists and Craig Anderson stopped 29 shots for Ottawa, which fell to 2-8-1 in road games this season.

 "It's tough to lose," Stone said.
 "We are in the business of winning hockey games and right now we are struggling."